OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2002.md

 ---

-## Afterlife & Soul Topics

-- No direct content under this category in this session.

----

 ## Cosmic Structure & Densities

 - The place of safety at the end of time is not a physical location but a **hyperdimensional state of being**.